 In addition, Higgins led the Bears to a 19-1-1 record in 2006 and a berth in the championship match of the NCAA Division II Appalachian Region Tournament.

 Higgins also played semi-professionally in the United States including stints with the Reading (Pa.)
 Rage of the USL Premier Development League and the Knoxville Force of the NPSL.
 Higgins led the Rage to the league semifinals in 2008 and was named Team Most Valuable Player.

-Higgins has both his NSCAA National Diploma and USSF National D coaching license and has served as a coach on the club level for over five years as well as assisting the North Carolina ODP.
+Higgins has his United Soccer Coaches Advanced National Diploma, United Soccer Coaches National Diploma and USSF National D coaching license and has served as a coach on the club level for over five years as well as assisting the North Carolina ODP.

 Jack Winter, Director of Operations

 In his first two seasons at Lenoir-Rhyne, Jack Winter has led the Bears to back-to-back NCAA Tournament appearances and owns a career record of 22-9-6.

 Prior to his tenure as Head Coach, LR didn't qualified for the playoffs in 10 years.
 Additionally, he led LR to back-to-back double-digit win totals, something that hasn’t happened since 2006-07.

 In 2017, the Bears captured one of the biggest wins in program history when they knocked off defending National Champion Wingate on the road by a score of 1-0.
 The win ended Wingate’s 18-match league regular season unbeaten streak which dated back to 2015.